 After releasing their long-awaited and critically acclaimed debut album ‘For the first time’ last February, the band have yet another album lined up for this coming February.
 Most bands, having been at the centre of a whirlwind of hype and critical acclaim, would be happy to stick to a winning formula for repeat success but creative stagnation is of zero interest to Black Country, New Road.
 The follow up, Ants From up There, will most likely be something very different yet very much BC,NR.
 “We all love every single moment of this album.”
 Says singer Lewis Evans, and given this bands track record – we do believe him.

-Don’t miss Black Country, New Road when they take the stage in Slottsskogen.
+Don’t miss Black Country, New Road when they take the stage in Slottsskogen on Saturday August 13th.